afrenkai/Double-Trouble/README.md

 # Double-Trouble
-- robot going twice due to bool for turn order. need to fix
+- case of improper input, reprompt for entry

 Write a Java program (or C/C++) to play “Double Trouble”.
 Your program